sogada/sogada.github.io/_pages/work-summary.md

 Here is a summary of my professional work.

 ## Current research projects
-**Metagenomic characterization of dromedary camels:** Microbiome profiling of dromedary camels of Kenya to detect bacteria and viruses that are present.
+**Dromedary camel metagenomics:** Microbiome profiling of dromedary camels of Kenya to detect bacteria and viruses that are present.

 ## Past research projects